Saint Mary - Blessed Virgin Mary - Mother of Jesus Christ

-She resided at Nazareth in Galilee, presumably with her parents and during her betrothal-the
+She resided at Nazareth in Galilee, presumably with her parents and during her betrothal-the first

-the wedding rites.[Mt 1:18-25]
+wedding rites.[Mt 1:18-25]

 months, Mary returned to her house.[Lk 1:56-57] According to the Gospel of Luke, a decree of the Roman emperor Augustus required

 that Joseph and his betrothed should proceed to Bethlehem for a census.
 While they were there, Mary gave birth to Jesus; but

 because there was no place for them in the inn, she had to use a manger as a cradle.:p.14 [Lk 2:1ff] After eight days,

 the boy was circumcised according to Jewish law.
 He was named Jesus in accordance with the instructions that the "angel

 by Jesus' presentation to the Lord at the Temple in Jerusalem in accordance with the law for firstborn males, then the visit

 of the Magi, the family's flight into Egypt, their return after the death of King Herod the Great about 2 or 1 BC and taking

 up residence in Nazareth.
 [Mt 2]

 Mary in the life of Jesus

-Mary is involved in the only event in Jesus' adolescent life
+Mary is involved in the only event in Jesus' adolescent life that

-journey from the Passover celebration in Jerusalem, was found among the teachers in the temple. :p.210 [Lk 2:41-52]
+from the Passover celebration in Jerusalem, was found among the teachers in the temple. :p.210 [Lk 2:41-52]

 After Jesus' baptism by John the Baptist and his temptations by the devil in the desert,

 Mary was present when, at her intercession, Jesus worked his first public miracle during the marriage in Cana by turning water

 into wine.[Jn 2:1-11] Subsequently there are events when Mary is present along with James, Joseph, Simon, and Judas, called

 Jesus' brothers, and unnamed "sisters".
 [Mt 1:24-25] [12:46] [13:54-56] [27:56] [Mk 3:31] [6:3] [15:40] [16:1] [Jn

 2:12] [7:3-5] [Gal 1:19] [Ac 1:14] These passages have been used to challenge the doctrine of the perpetual virginity of Mary,

-however both Catholic and Orthodox churches interpret the words commonly translated "brother"
+however both Catholic and Orthodox churches interpret the words commonly translated "brother" and "sister"

-is sometimes interpreted as rejecting his family.
+as rejecting his family.
 "And his mother and his brothers arrived, and standing outside, they sent in a message asking

 for him[Mk 3:21] ...
 And looking at those who sat in a circle around him, Jesus said, 'These are my mother and my brothers.